Conformal dynamics at infinity for groups with contracting elements: CAT(0) groups with rank-1 elements: Case Study (II)

-Assume that $\U$ is \textit{irreducible} if it cannot be written as a nontrivial product.
-If $G$ acts essentially on $\U$ without fixed point in the visual boundary, this is equivalent to the existence of \textit{strongly separated} of two half spaces: i.e.: no wall transverses both of them (\cite{CapSag}).
-Following \cite{F18}, a boundary point is \textit{regular} if the orientation of walls contains an infinite sequence of descending chain of pairwise {strongly separated} half-spaces.
-We can equip $\bR$ with \textit{finite symmetric difference partition} $[\cdot]$: two orientations are equivalent if their symmetric difference is finite.
+Following \cite{F18}, a boundary point (i.e. a consistent orientation of walls) is called \textit{regular} if the orientation of walls contains an infinite sequence of a descending chain of pairwise {strongly separated} half-spaces.
+We equip $\bR$ with the \textit{finite symmetric difference partition} $[\cdot]$: two (consistent) orientations are equivalent if their symmetric difference is finite.
 It is proved in \cite[Lemma 5.2]{FLM} that the regular points are $[\cdot]$-minimal: the $[\cdot]$-class is a singleton.
+The fixed points of contracting isometry are regular and thus minimal.

-Rather than CAT(0) metric, we are interested in the combinatorial metric $d(x,y):=\frac{1}{2}|U_x\Delta U_y|$ on $\U^0$, where $\Delta$ denotes the symmetric difference of sets.
-An unpublished result of Bader-Guralnik says that the Roller boundary is homeomorphic to the horofunction boundary of $(\U^0, d)$ (see a proof \cite[Prop.
+An unpublished result of Bader--Guralnik says that the Roller boundary is homeomorphic to the horofunction boundary of $(\U^0, d)$ (see a proof \cite[Prop.
 6.20]{FLM}).
+Here is the main result relating the previous study of convergence boundary to Roller boundary.

 \begin{lem} The Roller boundary $\bR$ is a convergence boundary, with finite symmetric difference partition $[\cdot]$ so that $[\cdot]$ coincides with the partition of finite difference of horofunctions.